Published Friday, 5th March 2021

 Since January 2015, the Emergency Planning Team has responded to 107 incidents.

 The majority of these have been fires, flooding and utility disruption such as gas leaks, burst water mains or power failures.
-The Team provides a 24/7 365 on call service that is prepared to support residents whenever an incident occurs.
+The Team provides an on-call service 24 hours a day, every day of the year, to support residents whenever an incident occurs.

 Services provided usually include shelter and accommodation, managing traffic disruption, gully cleansing/drainage, dangerous structure inspections and communications.

-“Residents are our primary focus when we’re preparing to respond to emergencies”, says Mike, Emergency Planning Manager.
-“Knowing that the arrangements we’ve developed will support residents when they need our help gives the team and I a great sense of purpose.”
+“Residents are our primary focus when we’re preparing to respond to emergencies,” says Mike, Emergency Planning Manager.
+“Knowing that the arrangements we’ve developed will support residents when they need our help gives our team a great sense of purpose.”

 In September 2019, the Team responded to the major fire on the Hamptons Estate, which destroyed the 23 flats in Richmond House, required the evacuation of nearby Crayton House, and left 86 residents homeless in the middle of the night.

 The Team activated the Council’s major emergency response procedures and coordinated the response from services.
-This ensured that we could quickly support distressed residents with shelter and meet their immediate needs (food, clothing and medication).
+This ensured that we could quickly provide shelter for distressed residents and meet their immediate needs, such as food, clothing and medication.
 The Team worked around the clock over the following weeks to continue to support residents and the housing association.